aingram702/Custom-Python-IDLE-Themes/README.md

   4) Replace **config-highlight.def** with the given file in this repo with the same name.
   5) Open IDLE, select **Options** from toolbar, then select **Configure IDLE**, and select **Built-in Theme**.
   6) Added themes will now be in the menu.
 Enjoy!!

+## Keep your eyes open for new themes to be added to this repo!!!